Degenerate parabolic stochastic partial differential equations: Quasilinear case: Existence for degenerate case---smooth initial data

 and the desired contradiction follows.
 We conclude that the convergence in \eqref{c} holds true for a.e. $(\omega,t,x,\xi)$ and obtain by the dominated convergence theorem

-As a consequence, we can pass to the limit in all the terms on the left hand side of the weak form of \eqref{eq:kinapprox} and obtain the left hand side of \eqref{eq:kinformul}.
-Convergence of the stochastic integral as well as the last term in the weak form \eqref{eq:kinapprox} to the corresponding terms in \eqref{eq:kinformul} can be verified easily using Corollary \ref{cor:conv} and the energy estimate \eqref{energy}.
+As a consequence, we can pass to the limit in all the terms on the left-hand side of the weak form of \eqref{eqkinapprox} and obtain the left-hand side of \eqref{eqkinformul}.
+Convergence of the stochastic integral as well as the last term in the weak form \eqref {eqkinapprox} to the corresponding terms in \eqref{eqkinformul} can be verified easily using Corollary~\ref{corconv} and the energy estimate \eqref{energy}.

-In order to obtain the convergence of the remaining term $\partial_\xi m^\tau =\partial_\xi n^\tau_1+\partial_\xi n^\tau_2$ to a kinetic measure, we observe that due to the computations used in the proof of \eqref{energy}, it holds
+In order to obtain the convergence of the remaining term $\partial_\xi m^\tau=\partial_\xi n^\tau_1+\partial_\xi n^\tau_2$ to a kinetic measure, we observe that due to the computations used in the proof of~\eqref{energy}, it holds

 Taking square and expectation and finally by the It\^o isometry, we deduce